 <Comment> Add text about how the subjective tests will be conducted with naïve viewers and with expert viewers for each scenario being tested, with and without FGS.
 Consider adding dithering methods especially if test devices have relatively low grade specifications.

 <Comment> FGS tests will reuse many of the reference sequences for scenarios #1, #2, #4, #5.
 There may be additional test sequences added if those are deemed beneficial for the purpose of testing and comparison.

+NIQE scores

+HM stream generation for testing – FHD – score computation being done.
+4k TV streams work underway for subjective evaluation.

 6.7.4 Potential UE Requirements